-1. Stay involved with your family member after s/he is placed in the nursing facility.
-Visit.
+1. Stay involved in your loved one's care.
+Whether care occurs in a facility or in your loved one’s home, visit often.
 Learn the plan of care, and make sure it meets your loved one’s needs.
-Provide information to staff that will help the plan of care to be complete and meaningful.
-Communicate regularly with your family member’s social worker.
+Provide information to staff that will help the plan of care to be complete and meaningful, and assure that it is included, in writing, in the plan of care.
+Communicate regularly with your loved one’s social worker/care team leader.

 3. Ask questions of the staff, and work with them if you see anything that needs attention, even if it is not a trend.
 If not addressed, it could become one.

-4. Become familiar with the facility policies and state regulations that apply so that you know what should be happening.
-Identify specific problems or violations that exist and talk with management staff.
+4. Become familiar with the provider’s policies and federal/state regulations that apply so that you know what should be happening.
+Identify specific problems or violations and talk with management staff.

-5. Approach the facility administration, and then the corporate leadership if those violations or problems persist.
-Cite the policies and regulations that are in violation, and give examples of your observations and efforts to work with staff to correct them.
-Make notes for yourself so that you will be thorough and accurate when you approach these officials.
+5. Approach the provider’s administration, and then the corporate leadership if violations or problems persist.
+Cite the policies and regulations that are in violation; give examples of your observations and efforts to work with staff to correct them.
+Refer to your notes so you will be thorough and accurate when you approach these officials.

 6. If these efforts fail, the state regulatory agency has a complaint reporting process.
-They will need the information you have in writing (you should already have it from following steps 1-5 above), and they will refer you to the agency staff who takes reports of complaints or violations.
+They will need the information you have in writing and will refer you to the agency staff who takes reports of complaints or violations.

-7. The regulating agency will determine whether investigation is warranted.
-Follow up with the regulatory agency after they have completed an investigation, to learn what they found and what to expect the facility to do in response to the investigation.
+7. The regulatory agency will determine whether investigation is warranted.
+Follow up with that agency after they have completed an investigation, to learn what they found and what to expect the provider to do in response.

-8. Many facilities have Family Councils, organized to provide families with a voice and a venue to discuss, learn, and interact with the facility administration on behalf of all residents and their families.
-Often these Councils also occasionally conduct special activities for residents.
-You may want to become involved with the Family Council if your loved one’s facility has such a group.
+8. Many providers have Family Councils, organized to provide families with a voice and a venue to discuss, learn, and interact with the administration on behalf of all consumers and their families.
+Often these Councils also occasionally conduct special activities for consumers.
+You may want to become involved with the Family Council if your loved one’s provider has such a group.
 If not, you may want to advocate for the establishment of a Family Council.

-9. Each state has a Long-Term Care Ombudsman program to assist consumers in advocating to resolve individual issues of quality of care.
+9. Each state has a Long-Term Care Ombudsman program to assist consumers in advocating to resolve individual quality of care issues.
 You can find your state’s Ombudsman HERE.
-These programs vary in structure and scope, so ask: “Are you independent, or are you a part of a governmental agency?” and “Do you take cases in (assisted living / in-home care / day services, etc.)?”
+These programs vary in structure and scope, so ask: “Are you independent, or are you a part of a governmental agency?” and “Do you take cases in (assisted living/in-home care/day services, etc.)?”
 Some states serve only nursing facilities, while others serve any setting.
 If the program falls under a governmental agency, and the facility in question is government-affiliated in any way (funding, ownership, etc.), you will need to be alert for any potential conflict of interest.